 Pip receives a letter from Biddy telling him that Joe would like to come visit him in London.
-Biddy tells Pip that his sister is still sick, but that they talk about Pip every night and wonder what he is doing and what he's saying.
+Biddy tells Pip that his sister is still sick, but that they talk about Pip every night and wonder what he's doing and what he's saying.

-Biddy hopes that Pip, now a high fallutin' gentleman, won't mind seeing Joe, a poor blacksmith.
+Biddy hopes that Pip, now a high falutin' gentleman, won't mind seeing Joe, a poor blacksmith, but she's wrong.
 Pip is not excited to see Joe.
 Oh, Pip.
-Pip is suddenly embarrassed of Joe, and he is glad that his brother-in-law is not visiting him at the Pocket’s house where Bentley Drummle might see him.
+Pip is suddenly embarrassed of Joe, and kind of glad that his brother-in-law isn't visiting at the Pockets' house where Bentley Drummle might see him.

-Pip has redecorated his London apartment a little bit, and he has hired a young boy to be his servant.
-After clothing the boy in really nice digs, he realizes that he doesn't have anything for the boy to do.
+Pip has redecorated his London apartment a little bit, and he's hired a young boy to be his servant.
+Problem: after getting the boy a nice uniform, he realizes that he doesn't really have anything for the boy to do.

 Joe arrives the next day and is thrilled to see Pip, though he's really uncomfortable in Pip's apartment amid all of the finery.

-Joe won't shake Herbert's hand because he is too much of a gentleman.
+Joe won't shake Herbert's hand because he's too much of a gentleman.
 Instead he bows a little bit to Herbert in deference to him.
-Joe notices the Avenger, but doesn’t quite now what to make of him.

-Joe doesn’t know what to do with his hat, so he hangs it on the side of a fireplace.
-But his hat keeps falling down.
-Joe feels really awkward, but Pip isn’t really making him feel at home.
+Joe notices the Avenger, but doesn't quite know what to make of him.
+This is kind of a theme: he also doesn't know what to do with his hat, so he hangs it on the side of a fireplace—where it keeps falling down.

 Joe tells Pip that Mr. Wopsle has left the church to become an actor in London.
-He and Mr. Wopsle went to go check out a blacking factory the day before, and Joe didn't think it was as cool as the pictures made it look.
+He and Mr. Wopsle went to go check out a blacking factory the day before, and Joe didn't think it was nearly as cool as the pictures made it look.

-Joe tells Pip that Mr. Pumblechook is taking credit all over town for Pip's fortune and is telling everyone that he and Pip were and are the best of friends.
-Pip thinks that’s poppycock, and Joe agrees.
+Apparently, Mr. Pumblechook is taking credit all over town for Pip's fortune and is telling everyone that he and Pip were and are the best of friends.
+Gross.